Burlington Industries: History

+In 1966 Burlington Industries became involved in the furniture market by acquiring the Globe-Home Furniture Company of High Point.
+It purchased the United Furniture Company of Lexington two years later and National Upholstery of High Point in 1971.
+In 1970 the company opened a new headquarters building in Greensboro, designed by Odell Associates.

 In the late 1970s and early 1980s Burlington Industries reinvested 85 percent of its revenue ($1.5 billion) in new equipment.
 By the end of the 1980s it retained 26,000 workers while mostly producing yarns, apparel fabrics, carpet, and upholstery.
-In 1987 the company was threatened with a hostile takeover from a Canadian textile corporation and a New York investor, borrowing $2.4 billion to stop it.
-As a result, the company was briefly privatized before relisting on the New York Stock Exchange in 1992.
+In 1987 the company was threatened with a hostile takeover from a Canadian textile corporation and a New York investor.
+Burlington's management borrowed $2.4 billion from Morgan Stanley to stop it and purchase the company through a leveraged buyout.
+As a result, in July 1987 the company laid off 525 workers and closed its research and development facility in Jamestown.
+The company was privatized from the buyout until relisting on the New York Stock Exchange in 1992.

 The company experienced financial losses in the 1990s largely due to increased competition from cheaper foreign imports.
 It laid off employees and filed for Chapter 11 bankruptcy on November 15, 2001 with $800 million in outstanding debts.
 It subsequently closed seven facilities and terminated 6,650 positions.
 Private equity firm WL Ross & Co acquired Burlington's assets in 2003 for $614.1 million and Wilbur Ross appointed himself chairman of the company.
 As part of the restructuring, Burlington's carpet division was sold to Mohawk Industries for $352 million.
 The following year Ross merged Burlington with the Cone Mills Corporation to form the International Textile Group (ITG).
 Staff vacated the Burlington headquarters in November of that year and were merged with the other textile company staffs.
 The headquarters was imploded in May 2005.
 ITG retained "Burlington" as a brand name.
 ITG transformed into Elevate Textiles (a component of Platinum Equity) in January 2019, remaining the parent corporation of Burlington.

+Operations

+Burlington Industries is headquartered in Greensboro, North Carolina.
+It oversees facilities in North Carolina, South Carolina, and China.
+It is a subsidiary of Elevate Textiles.